 - Ground Black Pepper- Freshly ground is by far the best for this chicken and rice skillet!

 - Bell Pepper- Eat the rainbow and use whatever colors you’d like!
 I used green and red for this one.
+Also, feel free to cut it in a fun way.
+How to cut a bell pepper.

 - Onion– white onion is the most traditional, but again a sweet or red would work.